adriansteffan/mastermindle-cogpsy/README.md

 ## Setup

-For deployment, you will need both [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).
+For deployment, you will need[docker](https://docs.docker.com/engine/install/)

 Prepare your `.env` file by following the instructions laid out in the `.env.template` file.